marceelrf/tidyspec/README.md

 ## Installation

-You can install from CRAN:
+You can install from CRAN (0.1.0):

 ``` r
 install.packages("tidyspec")